 How Important is Interactive Classroom Technology Today?

 Instructors and administrators are working to leverage flexible furnishings and collaborative technology to create spaces that promote active engagement and meaningful learning.
 In one recent national survey of pre-K-12 teachers, 94% said that classroom and instructional technologies are extremely important or very important.
 Among these technologies, the front-of-room interactive classroom display plays a critical role.
 Teachers report that increased student attentiveness and engagement is the number one benefit to teaching with interactive front-of-room technology, and a majority of educators – around 77% in one survey – believe that an interactive display in the classroom is very important or an absolute must

 One landmark study of 85 teachers across 170 classrooms found a student achievement gain of 16 percentile points when interactive whiteboards (IWBs) were used.
 This jumped to 26 points when well-conceived graphs, charts, videos, and other visuals were used to reinforce information; and when “interactive reinforcers” and audience response polling were added, achievement rose a whopping 31 percent.

 We can all agree that Interactive Displays are here to stay.
 Interactive classroom technology tools are evolving and the investment is big.
 Choosing the right IWB will be a very important aspect of a school’s EdTech investment cycle.
+So, what is the best interactive flat panel?
 I think the ViewSonic ViewBoard’s are the best choice when it comes to interactive screens for classrooms; after all the 75” ViewSonic ViewBoard display won Best of Show at ISTE 2019 and the entire Interactive Flat Panel 50 series panels won Best of Show at TCEA in 2018 and at ISTE in 2017 (but hey, maybe I’m a little biased).
 Learn more about ViewSonic’s interactive technology offerings and how to create an interactive learning environment.

 If you’re interested in seeing firsthand how this technology would work in your classrooms, please feel free to contact our team for a complimentary ViewSonic ViewBoard demo!